yazmineuy/Programming-Assignment-1/README.md

 # Programming-Assignment-1
 A collection of 3 Python programming challenges focusing on string manipulation, dictionary operations, and list unpacking.
-Includes solutions for Alphabet Soup, Emoticon Converter, and List Unpacking problems.
+This includes solutions for Alphabet Soup, Emoticon Converter, and List Unpacking problems.

 ## 📋 The Problems